thienan11/MappingForSocialJustice/face_blurring/README.md

 ## Requirements

-To run a script, you will need Python 3.x and certain dependencies, which can be installed through the `requirements.txt` file.
+To run a script, you will need to use Python 3.11.7 or below and certain dependencies, which can be installed through the `requirements.txt` file.

 ## Installation